Sharing Notion Pages: A Step-by-Step Guide to Sharing Templates with Others

 Step 4: Instruct Others on How to Use the Template

-To maximize the template’s value, provide clear instructions for other users:
+To maximize the value of your template, provide clear instructions for other users:

-• Suggest tips on customizing the template, such as modifying databases or using properties.
-Also, mention that they can take advantage of the Template Button for recurring tasks.
+- Suggest tips on customizing the template, such as modifying databases, using properties, or taking advantage of the Template Button for recurring tasks.

 Step 5: Collaborate and Iterate